openmhealth/omh-dsu-ri/README.md

     * This is particularly useful because you can change the configuration without running new containers.
     * You may need to install an editor, e.g. using `apt-get install vim`.

+It is possible to use multiple resource servers with the same authorization server.

 #### Adding clients